Crystallion: History

 On their third album, Hundred Days, Crystallion refined their style by adding a bit more hard rock-oriented songwriting to their double bass dominated melodic speed metal, complementing the band's original trademarks with a slightly rougher edge.
 Concept-wise, the album's focus lies on the hundred days of Napoleon Bonaparte's return from his first exile on the island of Elba.
 Back in power, he once more tries to conquer large parts of Europe until he is finally beaten in the Battle of Waterloo and sent into exile to the remote island of St. Helena in the Atlantic Ocean.
 "Hundred Days" was released in November 2009.

 On 19 March 2012, the band announced on their official page that Manuel Schallinger has left "for professional reasons" and they will continue without keyboards for now.

 In late 2016, the band announced the new album title on their Facebook page:

 On 1 May 2019, Crystallion announced on Facebook that Thomas Stübler will leave the band after 15 years for personal reasons.
 The last concert he sang was at the Rock am Ringerl Festival in Teisendorf on 3 May 2019.
 As new singer, Kristina Berchtold, was announced.

 Crystallion released their first album in eight years, Heads or Tails on February 19, 2021 via Pride & Joy Music.

 The album Heads Or Tails was produced by Crystallion, engineered and mixed by Mario Lochert at SeriousBlackStudios and mastered by Jan Vacik at DreamsoundStudios.
 The artwork comes from Martin Herzinger at Venusworksmedia.

+In early 2022 Crystallion parting ways with Kristina Berchtold and ancounced Tony Sunclear as the new vocalist.
+The Band tourded around Europe (Poland, Czech Republic, Austria, Switzerland, Germany) in 2023.

+Steve Hall and Sven Sevens also play in the Austrian Symphonic Metal Band Edenbridge_(band).